 The first half of the poem, which is made up of two quatrains, combined to form an octave (set of eight lines) the rhyme scheme is identical to that thought of as Petrarchan.
 The next set of lines is a sestet, or grouping of six.
 As is usual in Petrarchan sonnets three new end sounds are introduced which are usually employees in a variety of different patterns.
 The pattern Rossetti chose, CDDECE, is unusual.

 In regards to meter, the poem conforms easily to an iambic pentameter.
 This means that each line contains five sets of two beats.
 The first of these is unstressed and the second stressed.

-In ‘Babylon the Great’ Rossetti describes a woman who is outwardly beautiful.
+In ‘Babylon the Great’ Rossetti describes an outwardly beautiful woman.
 She has everything she could want, but that just makes her more “ill-favoured.”
-The speaker is quite set against her from the beginning and the speaker uses her image to try to steer the reader away from a life of greed and boundless pleasure.
+The speaker is quite set against her from the beginning, and the speaker uses her image to try to steer the reader away from a life of greed and boundless pleasure.

 By the time the poem reaches its conclusion, it is clear the speaker believes Babylon the Great is going to Hell.
 She also knows that any who follow her will end up there as well.
 This is her final argument to scare away those who might care too deeply about money, and not enough about God.

 Foul is she and ill-favoured, set askew:

 Gaze not upon her till thou dream her fair,

 Lest she should mesh thee in her wanton hair,